MadBomber/aia/README.md

 See the `@options` hash in the `cli.rb` file for a complete list.
 There are some config items that do not necessarily make sense for use as an envar over-ride.
 For example if you set `export AIA_DUMP_FILE=config.yaml` then `aia` would dump the current configuration config.yaml and exit every time it is ran until you finally `unset AIA_DUMP_FILE`

-In addition to these config items for `aia` the optional command line parameters for the backend prompt processing utilities (mods and sgpt) can also be set using envars with the "AIA_" prefix.
-For example "export AIA_TOPP=1.0" will set the "--topp 1.0" command line option for the `mods` utility when its used as the backend processor.

 ## Shell Integration inside of a Prompt